 theatre, which opened in 1924 and has recently been much improved.

 As with most

-Amateur Dramatic Societies, we are supported by a stalwart band of
+amateur dramatic societies, they are supported by a stalwart band of

 helpers who steadfastly turn out to set build, paint, crew and generally

 assist on the production side but further help is always very welcome.

-We are keen to encourage new members to become involved both on and
+They are keen to encourage new members to become involved both on and

 off stage and details of how to join can be obtained from the Membership

 and general enquiries.